Dive Byron Bay

 Nguthungulli Julian Rocks is situated within the Cape Byron Marine Park in northern NSW, on the east coast of Australia and has been likened to a 'mini Galapagos' (Lonely Planet 2014) and one of the best dive sites in Australia (The Australian 2011).

-Located just 2.5 km offshore means you won’t spend hours on a boat every time you go diving, although in the 5 minutes it takes to get there, you may see dolphins playing in the bay or whales as they migrate past in winter.
+Located just 2.5 km offshore means you won't spend hours on a boat every time you go diving, although in the 5 minutes it takes to get there, you may see dolphins playing in the bay or whales as they migrate past in winter — and between May and November, you can join us on a dedicated whale watching trip from Byron Bay.

 The summer months bring in Manta Rays and Leopard Sharks, whilst the cooler winter waters attract the endangered Grey Nurse Sharks.
 In addition, turtles, rays, crustaceans, nudibranchs, octopuses, eels and a plethora of fish populate our Nguthungulli Julian Rocks year round.